Jakob Nielsen (usability consultant)

 Jakob Nielsen (born 5 October 1957) is a Danish web usability consultant, human–computer interaction researcher, and co-founder of Nielsen Norman Group.
 He was named the “guru of Web page usability” in 1998 by The New York Times and the “king of usability” by Internet Magazine.

 Education and early life

 Jakob Nielsen was born 5 October 1957 in Copenhagen, Denmark.
-He holds a PhD in 1988 in human–computer interaction from the Technical University of Denmark from DAIMI.
+He holds a PhD in human–computer interaction from the Technical University of Denmark.

 Career and research

 Nielsen's affiliations include Bellcore, teaching at the Technical University of Denmark, and the IBM User Interface Institute at the Thomas J. Watson Research Center.
 From 1994 to 1998, he was a distinguished engineer Sun Microsystems.

 Website usability writing

 Beginning in 1996, Nielsen published a fortnightly column about website usability called Alertbox on his now-archived personal website useit.com.
 Alertbox was syndicated to, and eventually replaced by, the weblog and email newsletter on the Nielsen Norman Group website during the 2000s.

 Nielsen has published several books on the subject of web design.
 He was a Series Editor for Morgan Kaufmann Publishers' book series focused on interactive technologies.

 Nielsen founded UX Tigers in 2023 where he currently publishes articles on the topics of usability, with a heavy focus on the intersection of digital usability and artificial intelligence, and publishes video content about usability.